Cysharp/R3/README.md

 R3 can handle [MonoBehaviour messages](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) with R3.Triggers:

 These can also be handled more easily by directly subscribing to observables returned by extension methods on Component/GameObject.
-These methods inject ObservableTrigger automaticaly.
+These methods inject ObservableTrigger automatically.

 ```csharp
 using R3;